fenguoerbian/notes/readme.md

 - Fisher's information

+- Some random variable distributions:

     - Gamma and Beta distribution

+    - Poisson and negative binomial distribution

 - misc information, such as STDM and ADAM, etc.